-There are a variety of different foam roller exercises that one can do, and choosing the correct stretch or exercise is ultimately dependent upon the muscle group that one wishes to massage.
+There are a variety of different foam roller exercises that one can do, and choosing the correct stretch or exercise is ultimately dependent upon the muscle group that you want to work.
 Our list is by no means comprehensive, but it should provide a good foundation for those new to foam rolling, as well as a few warnings.
 We’ve broken down the some of the best foam roller exercises for beginners based upon the main muscle groups being worked.
-Click the clicks to check out each.

 Foam Roller Exercises by Muscle Group

 - Hip Flexor

 Foam rolling your glutes is a quick and easy process.
 First you need to sit down on top of your foam roller, which is preferably on top of a yoga mat for a little extra padding.
 For support, you’ll place both hands onto the yoga mat behind you.
 Slightly bend both knees to about a 45 degree angle, keeping your feet on the ground.
 Now, using your right hand, place your left ankle onto your right knee.
 Then place your right hand onto your right thigh.
 You’re now in position!
 Slowly roll your left buttocks on the foam roller, and maintain the pressure for 20-30 seconds.
 That’s it!
 Switch sides once complete.
 Here’s a video showing the whole process:

 While you’re getting the gluteus maximus, it’s really easy to also hit the gluteus medius muscle.
 It’s the same basic positioning: sitting on top of your foam roller, with your hands behind you for support.
 This time, put one leg out straight, with the other bend 90 degrees to support your weight.
 Lean slightly to the side of the leg that’s out straight, isolating that gluteus muscle, and roll gently.
 Lean even more to that side to really isolate the gluteus medius muscle.
 An excellent example can be seen in the following video.